PHPCompatibility/PHPCompatibility/CONTRIBUTING.md

         $ ln -s /path/to/PHPCompatibility ~/.composer/vendor/squizlabs/php_codesniffer/CodeSniffer/Standards/PHPCompatibility

-5. Verify standard is available with `phpcs -i`.
-The output should include `PHPCompatibility`
+5. Verify the standard is available with `phpcs -i`.
+The output should include `PHPCompatibility`.

 6. Run the tests by running `phpunit` in the root directory of PHPCompatibility.
-It will read the `phpunit.xml` file and execute the tests
+   It will read the `phpunit.xml` file and execute the tests.

 #### Issues when running the PHPCS Unit tests for another standard